- HubPages Tutorials and Community»

 I am left with I can’t get started.
 I arrive upon this article may be any of those based on the audience who read it.
 Who knows, all?
 Perhaps, some may insert here it is humor.

 But, I digress from the question while ask what were those paragraphs above?
 That is a wall or a hiccup in the giddy-up for me.
-I jumped passed one culprit; Writer’s Block.
+I jumped past one culprit; Writer’s Block.
 Onward I go on a pathway of learning.

 Tick-Tock the clock’s silence haunts,